Creating a Pollinator Paradise: Attracting Bees and Butterflies to Your Garden

 Avoid Pesticides

 This is crucial!
 Even “organic” pesticides can harm pollinators.
-Embrace a little imperfection in your garden — a few holes in leaves are a sign of a healthy ecosystem.
+Embrace a little imperfection in your garden.
+A few holes in leaves are a sign of a healthy ecosystem.

 Planning for Continuous Bloom